didats/didats/README.md

 ## Didats Triadi

-I am iOS & macOS Developer.
-Write Swift and PHP scripts.
+I am iOS & macOS Developer since iOS 5.
+Write Swift for iOS & macOS apps, and PHP codes on the server when required to make my own API.
+Other than coding, I also enjoy making my own design interfaces.
 Currently staying in Malang, Indonesia.

+Enjoying 🚴, 🏃, and 🏓.

 ### Portfolio